ClaytonCanady/dungeons-and-dragons-app/Propsal.md

 ### mvp
 - access and display spells from the api
-- show spell description
-- show spell components
+- show spell information
 ### silver
-- display what classes can use spells
 - make the list of spells filterable by name
 - ability to display information on monsters

 ### gold
 - ability to display information on in game equipment
 - display game mechanics
+- game info

 ## link to endpoint